The Test That Changed Everything — Modern Paraphrase | fresh.bible

 "So please — let me stay here as your slave instead of the boy.
 Let Benjamin go home with his brothers.
 Because how can I go back to my father if the boy isn't with me?
 I cannot bear to see what that would do to him."

 This is what actually looks like.
 Not just feeling bad about the past.
-Becoming someone who makes a completely different choice when the same test comes around again. didn't give a speech about how sorry he was.
+Becoming someone who makes a completely different choice when the same test comes around again.
+Judah didn't give a speech about how sorry he was.
 He stood in the gap.
 And that made all the difference.